JohnAZoidberg/why-nix/overview.md

   - Builds packages but doesn't replace traditional build tools (e.g. make)
   - Source based (but with binary cache)
   - Always having the newest packages (if not - update yourself)
+  - Atomic installation, upgrades and rollback
+    - Installations cannot fail
+    - Installations don't clutter your system
+    - Uninstalling is not having the package on your $PATH
+    - `nix-collect-garbage` if running low on space
   - Lazy evaluation
   - Purely functional - only dependend on inputs
   - Overriding system packages with overlay
 - What can you use Nix for?
   - Temporary shell
     - Packages and environment variables
+    - Shell with language packages
-    - Get shell with everything necessary to build package (e.g. with make)
+    - Shell with everything necessary to build package
   - Building ISO
   - Building packages
+    - Regular packages (Gentoo style)
+    - Cross compiling
+    - While developing
   - Modifying packages
     - Supplying a patch
     - Changing source entirely